smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 To minimize impacts on existing implementation, Core should treat incoming messages received through Secondary Transport as if they came from Primary Transport.<br>
 An idea is to overwrite `connection_key` value of the messages.
 The value is included in `application_manager::Message` and `protocol_handler::RawMessage` classes, and is used to distinguish between connections.
 Core remembers the value of `connection_key` of the frames that come from Primary Transport.
 When Core receives a frame through Secondary Transport, it replaces the value of `connection_key` with that of frames coming through Primary Transport.<br>
 Core uses the value of Session ID included in Start Service frame to find out which services are initiated by a single app.
+* Updating the logic to assign Session IDs<br>
+Implementation is updated so that SDL Core will not manage Session IDs per transport, but it will assign different Session ID to each app.
 * Including additional parameters in Start Service ACK frame Core should include `secondaryTransport`, `servicesMap` and `transportType` parameters in Start Service ACK frame.
 The values of `secondaryTransport` and `servicesMap` are acquired from smartDeviceLink.ini file.
 For the value of `transportType`, ConnectionHandler keeps connection type (such as Bluetooth, USB, Wi-Fi) when a new connection is detected through OnConnectionEstablished() callback.
 Then it includes the connection type in `ConnectionHandlerObserver::OnServiceStartedCallback`.
 * Sending out `Transport Config Update` Control Frame<br>